lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---
 ### Understand the Table Structure and Data

-**Q0a: Write a SQL query to return all data (rows) in the experiments table from the example GCP BigQuery public dataset**
+**Q0a: Write a SQL query to return all data (rows) in the experiments table from my example GCP BigQuery public dataset**
     - GCP BigQuery DATASET: `gcp-for-bioinformatics.sql_genomics_examples.<tableName>`
-    - TABLE: `experiments` - the experiments table structure (schema) & table data is shown in the graphic below
+    - TABLE: `experiments`
-    - SQL Keywords/Query Pattern:
+    - SQL Example Query:

         SELECT *
-        FROM <gcp-project-name>.<bq-dataset-name>.<table-name> AS t1
+        FROM `gcp-for-bioinformatics.sql_genomics_examples.experiments` AS experiments

 **Q0b: Run a SQL query to return the table structure of the experiments table from the example GCP BigQuery public dataset**